Statue of Minerva, Guadalajara: Description and history

 The statue is hollow, and in 2021 it underwent restoration after cracks were found in its spear, knee, and torso.
+In 2025, additional restoration work was carried out at the roundabout in preparation for the 2026 FIFA World Cup.
+As part of the project, the roundabout was adapted to improve accessibility and pedestrian safety.
+The interior area was expanded to allow public access and the installation of benches, while new pedestrian crossings, illuminated zebra crossings, and updated signage were added.
+The works also included wheelchair-accessible ramps and audible traffic signals to accommodate visitors with disabilities.

 Reception

-Initially, the statue was unfavorably received by the city's inhabitants, who felt it did not appropriately represent the goddess.
+Initially, the statue was received unfavorably by some residents, who felt it did not adequately represent the goddess.
 Over time, however, public opinion shifted, and it has become a popular landmark in Guadalajara.
-Historian Bettina Monti Colombani recorded a contemporary remark stating: "If the painting of statues in this fashion continues, it won't be long before we have the Autochthon Minerva transformed into the 'green Indian'".
-(Note: Quote in Spanish: "Si se sigue la pintura de estatuas en esta guisa, no tardará mucho el día que tengamos la 'India verde' en la Minerva Autóctona".)
-Monti Colombani also noted that the first time the statue was embraced by the public was in 1987, when fans of C.D.
-Guadalajara gathered there to celebrate a team victory and attempted to dress the statue in the club's shirt.
+Historian Bettina Monti Colombani documented a contemporary remark criticizing the statue's appearance, warning that continued repainting could result in the "autochthonous Minerva" being turned into a "green Indian".
+She also noted that the first widespread public appropriation of the monument occurred in 1987, when fans of C.D.
+Guadalajara gathered there to celebrate a team victory and attempted to dress the statue in the club's jersey.